Masters of the Mint: Famous US Coin Designers & Their Works

 James Earle Fraser

-This sculptor, an apprentice of Augustus Saint-Gaudens, served the nation in the XX century.
-He exquisitely created the Buffalo Nickel (1913), one of the most cherished and iconic designs in American coin history.
-Fraser's design of a Native American and a majestic buffalo is still a well-liked representation of American heritage.
-This is what we call "I know who you are but I do not know who you are".
+This sculptor, an apprentice of Augustus Saint-Gaudens, served the nation in the 20th century, as he exquisitely created the Buffalo Nickel (1913), one of the most cherished and iconic designs in American coin history.
+Fraser's design of a Native American and a majestic buffalo is still a well-liked representation of American heritage, although the figure of the creators is frequently blurred.
+This is what we call "I know who you are, but I do not know who you are".

 Adolph A. Weinman

 One day, Adolph A. Weinman made a significant contribution to the design of US coins, especially with his designs for the Walking Liberty Half Dollar and the Mercury Dime (1916).
-Often confused with the Roman god Mercury, the Mercury Dime actually represents Lady Liberty with a winged cap.
+These are, by far, the most beautiful numismatic creations in American coinage, though some figures might be a bit confusing (Lady Liberty is often confused with the Roman god Mercury.

 Frank Gasparro